F1 Win F2 FreeBSD Default: F2

 FreeBSD provides for booting from both the older MBR standard, and the newer GUID Partition Table (GPT).
 GPT partitioning is often found on computers with the Unified Extensible Firmware Interface (UEFI).
 However, FreeBSD can boot from GPT partitions even on machines with only a legacy BIOS with gptboot(8).
 Work is under way to provide direct UEFI booting.

 The code within the MBR is typically referred to as a boot manager, especially when it interacts with the user.
 The boot manager usually has more code in the first track of the disk or within the file system.
-Examples of boot managers include the standard FreeBSD boot manager boot0, also called Boot Easy, and Grub, which is used by many Linux® distributions.
+Examples of boot managers include the standard FreeBSD boot manager boot0, also called Boot Easy, and GNU GRUB, which is used by many Linux® distributions.

 If only one operating system is installed, the MBR searches for the first bootable (active) slice on the disk, and then runs the code on that slice to load the remainder of the operating system.
 When multiple operating systems are present, a different boot manager can be installed to display a list of operating systems so the user can select one to boot.

 The remainder of the FreeBSD bootstrap system is divided into three stages.
 The first stage knows just enough to get the computer into a specific state and run the second stage.
 The second stage can do a little bit more, before running the third stage.
 The third stage finishes the task of loading the operating system.
 The work is split into three stages because the MBR puts limits on the size of the programs that can be run at stages one and two.
 Chaining the tasks together allows FreeBSD to provide a more flexible loader.